Pregnancy loss

 Threatened abortion

-The management of uncomplicated spontaneous abortions depends mostly on patient preference.
-Possibilities include:
+Management of uncomplicated spontaneous abortions depends mostly on patient preference.

 Complications